Lumons/interface/readme.md

 - *Multi-Modal Knowledge Processing*: Organize, process, and manipulate different forms of data—text, documents, and more—through an integrated, high-tech interface.

-> "Epistemic actions alter the world so as to aid and augment cognitive processes such as recognition and search."

 - *Dynamic Knowledge Graphs*: Visualize relationships between ideas, concepts, and data points in real-time, supported by advanced AI and algorithmic tools for pattern recognition and insight generation.

 - *Interactive Search & Querying*: Easily search and interact with complex data, instantly extracting relevant insights or verifying information across multiple sources.